 Additional Items to Note

-- Students are only eligible to receive funding through this process one time during the term in which funding is released.
+- Students are only eligible to receive funding through this process one time during the application period in which funding is released.

 - Students with an EFC (Estimated Family Contribution) below $5,700 will be given priority

 - If a student who has received emergency funding withdraws during the term in which funding was received, the student must return the award, and a balance in the amount of the award the student received through the emergency funding process will be posted on the student’s account if appropriate.

 - Students who received emergency funding during the first application period may be eligible to apply in future funding periods if applicable; however, previous awards can be considered by the review committee when making decisions.

 - Students can be granted assistance through the emergency funding process up to a maximum of 4 times during their graduate enrollment.

 - Funds awarded do not need to be repaid unless the applicant withdraws from enrollment; however, awards may be subject to federal taxes.

 - Based on the funding source, awards may be disbursed to a student either via check or by student account credit.
 The University will determine the method of fund delivery